-- 1 organic (pasture-raised egg, such as Vital Farms)
+- 1 organic egg, such as Vital Farms

-- Preheat the oven to 375 degrees and set a large pan of water on the bottom oven rack (supposedly this helps keep the meatloaf moist.)
-Line a large baking sheet with parchment paper.
+- Preheat the oven to 375 degrees.
+Line a large baking pan with parchment paper.

 - Combine the onions, carrots, garlic and thyme in the bowl of a food processor.
 Process until minced but be sure to stop before the mixture turns into a paste.
 Transfer onion-carrot mixture to a bowl.

-- Add the shiitake mushrooms to the bowl of the food processor.
+- Add the mushrooms to the the food processor.
 Process until just minced.
-Set shiitake mushrooms aside.
+Set mushrooms aside.

 Making homemade hemp milk takes less than 5-minutes; simply combine 1/2 cup water and 1/4 cup hemp seeds and process in a high-speed blender (such as a Vitamix) until rich and creamy.
 That’s all there is to it!